 Usually, scooters and mopeds provide safe, cheap, and pollution-free transportation from one urban Atlanta destination to another—but not always.
 Scooter accidents happen, and the consequences can be serious.
-If you or a loved one has been hurt or killed in a scooter accident in Atlanta, Butler Law Firm can help.
+If you or a loved one has been hurt or killed in a scooter accident in Atlanta, a scooter accident lawyer at Butler Kahn can help.

 Scooters like those offered by Lime, Bird, Jump (Uber) and Lyft actually count as “mopeds” under Georgia law O.C.G.A. § 40-1-1(28).
 In Georgia, “moped” means a motor-driven cycle that meets the following criteria: (1) it has two or three wheels, (2) it produces two horsepower or less, (3) its maximum speed is 30 miles per hour or less, and (4) it requires no “clutching or shifting” by the operator.
 O.C.G.A. § 40-1-1(28).
 Georgia has no separate classification for scooters.
 For that reason, scooters (like those offered by Lime, Bird, Jump, or Lyft) are classified alongside traditional mopeds (like those offered by Muving).